slarmoo/.github/profile/simon/simon-react/simon-react.md

 # Steps to convert Simon to React

 The following section discusses the general steps taken to convert the Simon application from a simple HTML/CSS/JavaScript application to a React application.
-You will need to take similar steps for your start up project and so it is important to understand what is happening at each step conversion process.
+You will need to take similar steps for your startup project and so it is important to understand what is happening at each step conversion process.
 You don't necessarily have to go through this process with the Simon demonstration application, but it is a safe place to try since you have both the starting version (simon-websocket) and the ending version (simon-react) to reference.

 The first step uses `create-react-app` to create a React template application that is moved into the Simon code repository.
 The HTML, CSS, and JavaScript is then reworked into React components.
 The React components are then refactored to take advantage of functionality that React provides including function style components, modularization, and a React representation of Bootstrap.